Samuel Hood, 1st Viscount Hood: Battle of the Chesapeake

 When Rodney decided to return to Britain for the sake of his health in the autumn of 1781, Hood was ordered to take the bulk of the fleet to the North American coast during the hurricane months.
-Hood joined Admiral Thomas Graves in the unsuccessful effort to relieve the army at Yorktown, when the British fleet was driven off by the French Admiral, the Comte de Grasse, at the Battle of the Chesapeake.
+Hood joined Thomas Graves in the unsuccessful effort to relieve the army at Yorktown, when the British fleet was driven off by a French fleet under François Joseph Paul de Grasse, at the Battle of the Chesapeake.

 When he returned to the West Indies, he was for a time in independent command, as commander-in-chief of the Leeward Islands Station, owing to Rodney's absence in England.
 De Grasse attacked the British islands of St Kitts and Nevis with a force much superior to Hood's squadron.
 Hood made an unsuccessful attempt in January 1782 to save them from capture, with 22 ships to 29, and the series of bold movements by which he first turned the French out of their anchorage at Basseterre of St Kitts and then beat off their attacks, were one of the best accomplishments of any British admiral during the war.